cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 In any known blockchain, a change in the implementation requires an upgrade to the node software running on each node.
 In a disorderly process with voluntary participation, this can result in a hard fork - a situation in which one constituency forges ahead with the old rules and another adopts new rules.
 While this arrangement has positive aspects and proponents, it also has clear disadvantages in settings where **certainty** is a strict requirement.
 For example, uncertainty about transaction finality regardless of the degree of uncertainty may be unacceptable in settings that are concerned with authoritative registries and large assets.

-In a Tendermint blockchain, transactions are irreversibly finalized upon block creation and upgrades are themselves governed by the block creation and validation process.
+In a Tendermint blockchain transactions are irreversibly finalized upon block creation and upgrades are themselves governed by the block creation and validation process.
 This leaves no room for uncertainty.
 Either the nodes agree to simultaneously upgrade their protocol, or the upgrade proposal fails.

 Validators are the ones who vote.
 This means that delegators should be demanding when delegating as they also lend their vote to the validator.